westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 zone state to *empty*, indicating that none of the blocks in the zone contain valid data.

-A write operation into a zone with the *empty* state change the zone state to *implicit open*.
+A write operation into a zone with the *empty* state changes the zone state to *implicit open*.
 Writing all blocks of an implicitly opened zone changes its state to *full*.
 A *FINISH ZONE* command also changes a zone state to full.

 An empty or implicitly open zone can be transitioned to the *explicitly open* state using the *EXPLICIT OPEN* command.
-Conversely, implicitly or explicitly opened zoned can be transitioned to the *closed* state using the *CLOSE ZONE* command.
+Conversely, implicitly or explicitly opened zones can be transitioned to the *closed* state using the *CLOSE ZONE* command.

-## Zone Resources Limits
+## Zone Resource Limits

 A zoned storage device implementation may require the allocation of internal resources (e.g. a write buffer) to execute write operations into zones.